brown23/LMS/LMS/README_PHPeclipse.txt

 15. copy and paste text from "README_DB_SETUP.txt" into query box.
 16. select "Go"

 At this point you should have 3 tables.
+Pull the project from the LMS repository if you haven't done so already!

 Run the testscript_dbase_connect.php to make sure you can connect to the database.